omrawal/Navigation-Control-Finger-Count/README.md

 # Navigation-Control-Finger-Count-
-To Control NAvigation keys using the number of fingers held up
+To Control Navigation keys using the number of fingers held up